unit8co/darts/_sources/README.rst.txt

 #.
 Create an issue, describe how you would attempt to solve it, and if possible wait for a discussion.
 #.
 Fork the repository.
 #.
 Clone the forked repository locally.
 #.
-Create a clean python env and install requirements with pip: ``pip install -r requirements/dev-all.txt``
+Create a clean Python env and install requirements with pip: ``pip install -r requirements/dev-all.txt``
 #.
 Create a new branch:

    * Branch off from the **develop** branch.